Triggerfish: Territoriality

-Male and female triggerfish perform certain prespawning behaviors: blowing and touching.
-A male and female blow water on the sandy bottom (usually in the same spot at the same time) and set up their egg site.
-They touch their abdomens on the bottom as if they are spawning.
-During actual spawning, eggs are laid on the sandy sea bottom (triggerfish are demersal spawners despite their large size).
-Eggs are scattered and attached to sand particles.
-Triggerfish eggs are usually very small (diameter of 0.5–0.6 mm) and are easily spread by waves.
 After spawning, both the male and female participate in caring for the fertilized eggs (biparental egg care).
 A female triggerfish stays near the spawning ground, around 5 m off the bottom, and guards the eggs within her territory against intruders.
 Some common intruders include Parupeneus multifasciatus, Zanclus cornutus, Prionurus scalprum, and conspecifics.
-Besides guarding, females roll, fan, and blow water on eggs to provide oxygen to the embryos, thereby inducing hatching.
+Besides guarding, females roll, fan, and blow water on eggs to provide oxygen to the embryos.
 This behavior of female triggerfish is called "tending", and males rarely perform this behavior.
 A male triggerfish stays farther above the eggs and guards all the females and eggs in his territory.
 Males exhibit aggressive behaviors against conspecific males near the boundaries of their territories.